bumoritz/HippocampalDynamics/README.md

 # HippocampalDynamics

 This repository contains analysis code for my main PhD project, which is about hippocampal dynamics for associating events across time.
 It's pretty much work-in-progress.
-A cleaned-up version of all analysis code will be made available upon publication of the paper.
+A cleaned-up version of the analysis code will be made available upon publication of the paper.

 The olfactory behavioural setup was controlled using my custom-written software SniffinHippo (https://github.com/bumoritz/SniffinHippo).